Splunk is used for application management, security, and compliance, as well as business and web analytics.

 The user can change the severity comparison text in the if statement according to the severity text received from Splunk, and accordingly assign it a Moogsoft AIOps severity code.

 In some instances, the attribute strings are quoted.
-Our JSON parser ignores it, but the standard requires quoting for all strings, so Moogsoft recommends that user quote all strings.
+The JSON parser ignores it, but the standard requires quoting for all strings, so Moogsoft recommends that you quote all strings.

 A user can comment out lines by prefixing them with a hash.